-Based on the datasets purchased under the IDS grant, we obtained ESG performance data from MSCI and SynTao.
-Adding with the Asset4 subscribed by HSUHK, we construct the ESG i-score using a simple divergence adjustment mechanism derived by the implication from Berg et al. (2022)1.
+Based on the datasets purchased under the IDS grant, we obtained ESG performance data from MSCI and SynTao Green Finance.
+Adding with the Asset4 subscribed by HSUHK, we construct the ESG i-score using a simple divergence adjustment mechanism derived by the implication from Berg et al. (2022) 1.
 In addition, the sustainability sentiment score generated from RavenPack is employed to create an integrated measure called i-Composite.
 Our research outcomes for each RC are generated to add insight to create a unique approach tailor-made for the stakeholders of each RC (See Figure 1).
 Specifically, for RC1, the stakeholder is the investor group.
 For RC2, the stakeholder is the accounting professional group.
 For RC3 and 4, the stakeholders are consumers and corporate communication professionals respectively.
-Following our initial IDS proposal, the ESG intelligence for each stakeholder group is guided by the research objective listed in the table below.